Theravada: Moral conduct

 Giving (Dana) is an important Buddhist virtue.
-The community of monastics is seen as the most meritorious field of karmic fruitfulness.

 Sīla, meaning moral conduct, is mainly defined as right speech, right action, and right livelihood.
 It is primarily understood through the doctrine of kamma.
 In Theravāda, one's previous intentional actions strongly influence one's present experience.
 Whatever intended actions are carried out will have future consequences, whether in this life or subsequent lives.
 Intention is central to the idea of kamma.
-Actions done with good intentions, even if they have bad results, will not have negative kammic consequences.
+Actions done with good intentions, even if they have bad results, will not have negative karmic consequences.

 Several sets of precepts or moral trainings (sikkhāpada) guide right action.
 After taking Refuge in the Triple Gems, lay Theravādin Buddhists traditionally take the Five precepts (whether for life or for a limited time) in the presence of Sangha.
 Laypeople also sometimes take an extended set of Eight precepts, which includes chastity during sacred days of observance such as Uposatha.

 Performing good deeds is another important feature of Theravādin Buddhist ethics.
 Doing so is said to make "merit" (puñña), which results in a better rebirth.
 The "ten wholesome actions" is a common list of good deeds: